Homemade Eel Sauce

 Instructions

-• Combine the soy sauce, sugar and mirin in a small saucepan.
+• Combine the 1/2 cup soy sauce*, 1/2 cup sugar and 1/2 cup mirin in a small saucepan.
 Bring to a simmer over low heat, whisking continuously until sugar has dissolved.
 Watch carefully, sugar has the tendency to burn or bubble over even at low heats.
 If it starts to build, remove from the heating element immediately.

-• In a small bowl, whisk together the cornstarch with 2 tablespoons of water and then whisk this into the eel sauce.
+• In a small bowl, whisk together the 1 tablespoons cornstarch with 2 tablespoons of water and then whisk this into the eel sauce.
 Continue to whisk for 1-2 minutes.

 • Remove from heat.
 The sauce will thicken as it cools.
 It can also be placed in the fridge to speed up the process.